hlapp/node-red-embedded-start/README.md

 * If you run Node-RED standalone rather than embedded, the problem does not apply in practice, and hence this module will have no benefits for you.
+* The method for waiting implemented here will only work while the `nodes-started` event fires and at the right timing.
+Presumably, the tests should indicate when that's no longer the case.
 * Due to the highly asynchronous nature of the Node-RED startup process, the flow API being ready does _not_ (and _should_ not) mean that any other components have fully completed their initialization as well.
 For example,